XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 #### Serialize project

-This command converts the `.esp` into `.yaml` files under the `ESP Patch` folder.
+This command converts the `.esp` files into `.yaml` files under the corresponding folders (named after the `.esp`).
 It also runs the `Lint ESP` command, which sorts some inconsistently serialised values.

 You should run this command before you commit your code.